Souvenir plot

-Souvenir title or souvenir plots are a commonly sold online good or physical gift set whereby a seller will advertise ownership of a small plot of land in Scotland, advertising that the buyer will obtain the legal right of ownership in Scots law and/or the right to style themselves as a noble lord (in Scots: laird) or lady upon purchase.
-However the purchase is of no legal effect and many commentators of the sales practice consider it to be a scam.
+A souvenir plot of land is a novelty item that purports to give the holder ownership over a very small piece of land, such as 1 inch squared or 20 ft squared.
+The novelty item may or may not purport to confer additional benefits such as products based on the commonly held, but false, belief that all landholders in Scotland have the right to title themselves "Laird", "Lord, or "Lady".
+The item or company selling them may claim to be legally granting ownership of the plot to the holder, but most explicitly refute this, sometimes in the fine print.

+Most modern companies selling souvenir plots purport to be selling plots of land in Scotland, but companies have sold "plots" from England and Ireland as well.
+These companies have attracted controversy for the fact that they do not actually confer lands or titles legally to the holder, despite claims to the contrary in advertisements or on their websites.

-Right of Ownership
+Right of ownership

 The souvenir plot will advertise the purchase of 'ownership' of small plot of land part of an estate.
 However, Scots property law only recognises a defined number of real rights, or rights in rem, which follows the legal principle shared with other jurisdictions, that only real rights within the numerus clausus (closed number) are competent.
 Without the valid creation of a recognised real right, an individual only holds a personal (contractual) right against another.
 This means that where an individual contracts to purchase property from another, they only hold a contractual right not a right in rem in the property itself.
 Ownership is also a real right, or right in rem that falls within the numerus clausus.